 2、Under What Circumstances Can Copper Be Used for PCBs?

 Copper is essential for developing PCBs.
-Just like how it’s impossible to get around a big city without knowing the proper address, the electricity that travels through the PCB needs a proper route that allows it to reach its destination.
+Just like how it's impossible to get around a big city without knowing the proper address, the electricity that travels through the PCB needs an appropriate route that allows it to reach its destination.

 2.1When Using Copper, Here's How to Choose Copper Thickness on a PCB

 The thickness of a PCB will vary based on the number of copper layers used in it.
 Nonetheless, thicker boards work best because thinner ones are prone to breaking.
 When you opt for a thicker copper layer, the cost increases, but in some instances, this can be crucial.